Skip to primary navigation Skip to content Skip to footer

 How do I get to the starting location?

-By Metro: The nearest Metro station is Anacostia (green line), a 15-minute walk from our starting point.
-The C15, C41, and C53 metrobus routes also stop near the Anacostia Arts Center.
+By Bus: C15, C41, and C53 metrobus routes also stop near the Anacostia Arts Center.

-By Car: Street parking is readily available on the residential side streets, limited to two hours.
+By Car: Street parking is readily available on the residential side streets, technically with a two-hour limit, but rarely enforced.

 Is tipping expected?